Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 When a report of misconduct is investigated, the Complainant1, the Respondent2 and all identified witnesses who are interviewed in the investigation, will be notified of the College’s expectation of maintaining privacy, and the available confidential support resources.
 The College does not place restrictions on the right of parties3 to disclose the outcome of matters resolved under these Procedures.
 The College will make all reasonable efforts to maintain the privacy of the parties involved in misconduct investigations.
 Even College representatives who cannot guarantee confidentiality will maintain privacy to the greatest extent possible.
 Breaches of privacy will be reviewed, may be considered a violation of the Policy and may result in additional disciplinary action.

 In addition, the College is required by Title IX to weigh the Complainant’s request for anonymity or lack of consent to investigation with the College’s commitment to provide a reasonably safe and non-discriminatory environment.
-If the College cannot maintain a Complainant’s request for anonymity or it is deemed necessary to proceed with investigation with the College as Complainant, she/he will be notified by the Title IX Coordinator.
+If the College cannot maintain a Complainant’s request for anonymity or it is deemed necessary to proceed with investigation with the College as Complainant, she/he will be notified by the Director of Nondiscrimination and Title IX.
 In situations where a member of the College community becomes aware of a pattern of behavior by a single Respondent, the College will take appropriate action in an effort to protect the College community.

 The misconduct covered by this procedure comprises a broad range of behaviors that may or may not be sexual in nature.
 Sexual harassment or harassment or discrimination based upon sex, gender, gender identity, or sexual orientation are also included forms of misconduct.
 Misconduct can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship (current or former).
 Misconduct can be committed by anyone, and it can occur between people of the same or different gender identity.
 (See the Policy Against Discrimination and Harassment for full definitions)